 If you have other children, share what you know about eating disorders, including strategies on how to best support their brother or sister towards recovery.

 Try not to let the needs of the child with the eating disorder overshadow the needs of siblings.
-Try to give as much time and attention siblings as possible.
+Try to give as much time and attention to your other children as possible.
 Communication is key in ensuring other siblings understand the eating disorder and are equipped with knowledge in how to best support their sibling.

 Seek support for yourself whenever you are feeling overwhelmed.
-You may consider going to see a counsellor or simply connecting with somebody in your own support network.
+You may consider going to see a counsellor or opening up and sharing with somebody in your own support network.
+Services like the EDV Hub are also here to offer you with support and information.

 Acknowledge setbacks in recovery